Scott Wedgewood: International play

 Wedgewood represented Canada at the 2012 IIHF World Junior Championships, held in Calgary and Edmonton, Alberta.
 Sharing the netminding duties with Mark Visentin, he contributed to Canada's undefeated record in the group stage.
-His standout performance came in a 3-2 victory against the United States, where he made 30 saves to secure the win and help Canada finish atop Group B with a perfect 4-0 record.
-Entering the net in the semi-finals against Russia, Wedgewood was pulled in a 5-6 defeat, marking the first time in 11 year Team Canada missed the gold medal match.
-He returned as the backup to help Canada claim the bronze medal, in a 4-0 victory over Finland on January 5, 2012.
+His standout performance came in a 3–2 victory against the United States, where he made 30 saves to secure the win and help Canada finish atop Group B with a perfect 4–0 record.
+Entering the net in the semi-finals against Russia, Wedgewood was pulled in a 6–5 loss, marking the first time in 11 years Canada missed the gold medal match.
+He returned as the backup to help Canada claim the bronze medal, in a 4–0 victory over Finland on January 5, 2012.